-Patients commented positively that staff were treated with compassion and care.
-We saw that staff treated patients respectfully, appropriately, kindly and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were friendly, caring and courteous.
+We saw that staff treated patients respectfully, appropriately and kindly and were friendly towards patients at the reception desk and over the telephone.

 Patients told us staff were kind and helpful when they were in pain, distress or discomfort.